15 Delicious Cheesecake Destinations Worth the Drive

 2. THE DESSERT LAB // NEWPORT BEACH, CALIFORNIA

-With over 30 flavors to choose from, the Dessert Lab offers up cheesecake for any taste, including saffron, rose, and French toast with bacon.
+to choose from, the Dessert Lab offers up cheesecake for any taste, including saffron, rose, and French toast with bacon.
 They use all natural ingredients, too, so there won't be any artificial preservatives, flavors, or additives in your cake.
 While cheesecake isn't exactly "healthy," you can take solace in knowing you're getting high-quality ingredients.

 3. CAPITAL CITY BAKERY // AUSTIN, TEXAS